Function optimize_demand() and

 Optimization constraints:

-- State of charge limits:
+- State of charge limits, considering charging and discharging efficiencies:

 - The imported energy must remain between 0 and the maximum grid import capacity :